BinhangYuan/site/index.md

 # About Me

 I am an assistant professor in the Department of Computer Science & Engineering (CSE) at the Hong Kong University of Science and Technology (HKUST).
-I am leading the Relex System Lab.
+I am leading the [Relexed System Lab](https://github.com/Relaxed-System-Lab).
 I am recruiting Ph.D. students to work on research topics, including machine learning for data management, and distributed/decentralized machine learning systems; please contact me by email with your latest resume if you are interested; there are openings for Spring/Fall 2024.

 Before Joining HKUST I was a Postdoctoral Researcher in the Computer Science Department, ETH Zurich, under the supervision of Dr. [Ce Zhang](https://zhangce.github.io/).
 I accomplished my Ph.D. program in Computer Science Department at Rice University.
 My adviser was [Dr. Chris Jermaine](https://www.cs.rice.edu/~cmj4/) and I was co-advised by [Dr. Anastasios Kyrillidis](https://akyrillidis.github.io/) for my [Ph.D. thesis](publications/Thesis.pdf).
 I got my master degree from Computer Science Department at Rice University supervised by [Dr. Ron Goldman](https://www.cs.rice.edu/~rng/), and bachelor degree from Computer Science Department at Fudan University guided by  [Dr. Bo Yan](http://homepage.fudan.edu.cn/boyan/in-english/) for research.

-# Group Members
+# Current Group Members

 ### Ph.D.
 Students: